How to Build Low-Tech Planted Tanks Guide

 Our philosophy is easy--keep it simple!

 This is based on our experience in dealing with our low-tech tanks.
 Sometimes, beginners try to adjust the pH, gH, and kH to the ideal parameters.
 Instead, let the tank cycle itself first.
 For information on the importance of cycling a tank click here.
+Make sure your tank is cycled before adding any fauna.

 For plants, it's best to stick to easy, low light requirement species such as Bucephalandra (our favorite), Anubias, Moss, Cryptocorynes, and Java Ferns.
 If you’re going for a lush foreground with a carpeting plant, try an easier one like Micranthemum Monte Carlo.
 These plants generally don’t require the addition of CO2 and so lower output lights can be used.
 In fact, using too much light is the main cause of algae, especially in low tech tanks where plants aren’t exposed to fertilizers and CO2.